MVB1/CourseProjectGettingandCleaningData/CodeBook.md

 * arCoeff(): Autorregresion coefficients with Burg order equal to 4

-* correlation(): correlation coefficient between two signals
+* correlation(): Correlation coefficient between two signals

-* maxInds(): index of the frequency component with largest magnitude
+* maxInds(): Index of the frequency component with largest magnitude

 * meanFreq(): Weighted average of the frequency components to obtain a mean frequency

-* skewness(): skewness of the frequency domain signal
+* skewness(): Skewness of the frequency domain signal

-* kurtosis(): kurtosis of the frequency domain signal
+* kurtosis(): Kurtosis of the frequency domain signal

 * bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window